wistaria/MateriAppsInstaller/docs/sphinx/en/source/about/info.rst

 2. Supercomputers are different from each other, so do not aim to make a universal installer, but make a separate script for exceptions.

-3. As for the tools, if the package is already available for Linux (RPM Package, Debian Package) or Mac OS X (MacPorts), use it.
+3. As for the tools, if the package is already available for Linux (RPM Package, Debian Package) or macOS (Homebrew, Fink, MacPorts), use it.

 4. The version of the application should be the same as MateriApps LIVE!
 Necessary patches should also be the same as in Debian Package for MateriApps LIVE!